NBISweden/DNAharvester/read-harvester/README.md

 mamba env create -p /proj/sllstore2017093/b2016342/b2016342_nobackup/lts/conda_environments/read-harvester -f environment.yaml
 ```

-- Create a sample sheet in `configs/`, listing metadata
+- Create a sample sheet, listing metadata information for
-information for each sample, including the location of raw
+each sample, including the location of raw fastq files with
-fastq files with the sequencing data.
-Here is an example:
+the sequencing data.
+Here is an example: `assets/samplesheet.csv`.
-`configs/samplesheet.csv`.
-Note that the pipeline currently
-only supports paired-end data.
+Note that the pipeline currently only supports paired-end data.

 - Create a custom pipeline configuration file with paths
 to input data, pipeline steps to be run, path to results
-directory, and tool-specific parameters. `configs/custom.config`
+directory, and tool-specific parameters. `assets/custom.config`
 is a template, a filled-out example is available here:
-`configs/test-rackham.config`.
+`assets/test-rackham.config`.

 - Add your UPPMAX compute project ID to the parameter
 `process.clusterOptions` in line 54 of the custom config
-file (see `configs/test-rackham.config`).
+file (see `assets/test-rackham.config`).

 - Read harvester runs AMBER, a tool that is not available
 as container image or conda package yet.
 To run the pipeline,